 For biological assays having a high variability, an outlier test may be an appropriate statistical analysis to identify those results that are statistically extreme observations.
-The USP describes outlier tests in the general chapter on Design and Analysis of Biological Assays <111>.12 In these cases, the outlier observation is omitted from calculations.
-The USP also states that "arbitrary rejection or retention of an apparently aberrant response can be a serious source of bias... the rejection of observations solely on the basis of their relative magnitudes is a procedure to be used sparingly" (USP <111>).
+The USP describes outlier tests in the general chapter on Design and Analysis of Biological Assays (USP<111>).
+In these cases, the outlier observation is omitted from calculations.
+The USP also states that "arbitrary rejection or retention of an apparently aberrant response can be a serious source of bias...the rejection of observations solely on the basis of their relative magnitudes, without investigation as to cause, is a procedure to be used sparingly" (USP <111>).